kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-c-factory/-init-.md

 `T` - The created type.

-`argType` - The type object of the argument used by this factory.
+`argType` - The type of the argument used by this factory.

 `createdType` - The type of objects created by this factory.